cabo/deref-id/draft-bormann-t2trg-deref-id.md

-  These caches may adhere to the caching rules of the underlying systems (DNS result life times, HTTP's freshness rules), but may also exceed them if the alternative are failures or treating the identifier as opaque.
+  These caches may adhere to the caching rules of the underlying systems (DNS result life times, HTTP's freshness rules), but may also stretch them if the alternative are failures or treating the identifier as opaque.

 * Consumers may use caching proxy services provided by trusted parties.